Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 1. Preparations

     1.1.
 Create an animation with a workbench, script or macro of FreeCAD that are prepared for using this workbench (ex.
 ExplodedAssembly: https://github.com/Francisco-Rosa/ExplodedAssembly).
-If you want to integrated one of those to Movie Workbench, see how to trigger the recording from the created animation in item 5 (below).
+If you want to integrated one of those to Movie Workbench, see how to trigger the recording from the animation code in item 5 (below).

     1.2.
-Configure the Render projects and cameras
+Configure the Render projects and cameras if you want to use them

-        Fist, install the Render workbench and install the external rendering programs, indicating them in the FC preferences, and carry out all the necessary preparations.
+        Install the Render workbench and install the external rendering programs, indicating them in the FC preferences, and carry out all the necessary preparations.
 See instructions on the Render Workbench at: https://github.com/FreeCAD/FreeCAD-render
         https://wiki.freecadweb.org/Manual:Creating_renderings
         https://github.com/FreeCAD/FreeCAD-render/blob/master/docs/EngineInstall.md

-        Second, prepare the Render project(s) as per the instructions on the mentioned websites.
+        Prepare the Render project(s) as per the instructions on the mentioned websites.
 Click on the render button to generate an image and verify that everything is installed and configured correctly.

-        Third, set up some cameras.
+        Set up some cameras.
 It is preferable to adopt at least one camera from the Render Workbench so that the recording position (the point of observation) is not lost afterwards.
 Position and configure each of the camera(s) that you want to use in recording the animation.

         Adjust the 'Aspec Ratio' of each one of them according to the proportion that you will use between the widths and heights in pixels of the future frames (for example 1.33 for 800x600).
 If you want to have a more accurate idea of the final result, adjust the 'Viewport Mapping' of the camera to 'CROP_VIEW_FILL_FRAME' or 'CROP_VIEWPORT_LINE_FRAME' and update the view by clicking on 'set GUI to this camera' (pop menu opened with the right mouse button on the camera icon).